Wilde is retiring, but his influence on the graphic design industry and SVA community is impossible to measure

 “What I wanted to do was move the students past their automatic response to a problem.
 So I’d always give them a problem that put them into the unknown—where, no matter how well I explained it, they wouldn’t know what to do.
 For example, visualize the sound of a tornado.
 A baseball bat hitting a baseball.
 I didn’t want you to make a picture of it, I wanted a sound.
 They’d ask, ‘Where can I research this?’
 You can’t.
 You’ve got to make it up.
 Look in your head.
 What color is a car crash?
 How does it move, how does it sound?
 Maybe you can be abstract and play, and in doing it, you’ll actually find it, and that will be the answer.
 Just do it.
 The biggest problem is that we always go to what we know, so we live in cliché and automatic habitual response.
 When you hold on to a question, the answer presents itself.”

-One of Richard's former students, Zipeng Zhu (BFA 2013 Design), Host of [email protected]'s, remembers the long nights spent trying to come up with unique responses to Wilde's problems, so his work could be displayed in a weekly slideshow highlighting the best thinking.
-"When you see your hard work on the big screen, all the all-nighters you pulled for the work are worth it," he said.
-"When you don't, you feel a little sad and disappointed, but it just motivates you to work harder next week."
+One of Richard’s former students, Zipeng Zhu (BFA 2013 Design), Host of Joes@Moe’s, remembers the long nights spent trying to come up with unique responses to Wilde’s problems, so his work could be displayed in a weekly slideshow highlighting the best thinking.
+“When you see your hard work on the big screen, all the all-nighters you pulled for the work are worth it,” he said.
+“When you don’t, you feel a little sad and disappointed, but it just motivates you to work harder next week.”
 The biggest lesson Richard taught him?
-"There's always a way to come up with a new solution to the problem, so never stop trying."
+“There’s always a way to come up with a new solution to the problem, so never stop trying.”